Logo Futurismo

 The festivities in honor of the patron saint, Nossa Senhora Mãe de Deus, which take place on the first weekend of September, and the celebrations in honor of Corpo de Deus are some highlights of this first settlement.

-During these times of the year, many emigrants visit the town to spend the festivals with family.
-Other summer festivals and carnival dances, such as the green and yellow ball, are other attractions for residents from all over the island and visitors to the beloved village of Povoação.
+During these times of the year, many emigrants visit the town to spend the festivals with their families.
+Other summer festivals and carnival dances, such as the green-and-yellow ball, are also attractions for residents from all over the island and visitors to the beloved village of Povoação.

 Receitas de uma Açoriana | Fofas da Povoação

-In addition, Povoação is known for its typical sweet: “fofas da Povoação”.
-This recipe was created by a local and passed down to the family.
-A dough similar to an éclair contains fennel and can be filled with lemon or vanilla.
+Furthermore, Povoação boasts a famous local sweet: “fofas da Povoação.”
+A local resident created this recipe and passed it down through the family.
+This fennel-flavored dough resemble an éclair and holds a lemon or vanilla filling.
 To finish it off, a drizzle of chocolate on top gives it an extra sweet touch.

 Fauna & Flora